Upperdog/wp-core-update-cleaner/readme.md

 # WP Core Update Cleaner

 When WordPress is updated, it re-installs wp-config-sample.php, readme files, and license files even though you may have deleted them before.
 This plugin automatically removes these files when WordPress is manually or automatically updated.
+It also removes these files when activating the plugin for the first time.
 Removing these files is not mandatory, but you may want to if you don't want them to expose your WordPress version or if you just like to keep things neat and clean.

 Files that are removed: